We use cookies.

 The practical value of the study

-• Our researchers have investigated phase transition from polariton solitons to Bose condensate of polaritons in a one-dimensional one dimensional systems.
+2. The Laboratory has researched the phase transition from polariton solitons to a Bose condensate of polaritons in a one-dimensional polariton system.

-• The Laboratory has researched impact of spot current on exciton resonances energy shift in monolayers of dichalcogenides of transition metals.
+4. The Laboratory has studied the effect of point current on the energy shift of exciton resonances in monolayers of dichalcogenide of transition metals.

-• We have studied the mode structure of exciton-polaritons in a waveguide based on GaN with quantum wells.
-Our research has demonstrated existence of exciton-polaritons at room temperature.
+6. We have studied the mode structure of exciton-polaritons in a waveguide based on GaN with quantum wells.
+Our research demonstrate the existence of exciton-polaritons at room temperature.

 Collaborations:

-• Foundation for Research and Technology – Hellas (Greece), Nanyang Technological University (Singapore): student exchange, collaborative research
+• Foundation for Research and Technology — Hellas (Greece), Nanyang Technological University (Singapore): student exchanges, joint research.

 Hide Show full